-Table 6 1: Alignment of interview questions to the research questions and the generated themes
+Table 6.
+1: Alignment of interview questions to the research questions and the generated themes.

-Research Questions Leading Interviews General Themes Questions How does the final year B.Ed. pre- How best do you think micro- Perception of micro- service teacher in UWC apply micro- teaching can be presented to teaching theory and teaching skills with digital you practice technology?
-What are the micro-teaching Is there any way technology has Understanding the knowledge level of final year pre- helped to improve your effective roles of service B.Ed. teachers in general, and teaching skills technology in teaching its relation to technology as a tool in and learning process micro-teaching presentation?
-How does cell phone as digital Would you prefer using digital Social platforms as a technology develop micro-teaching video platform to any device in form of technology of skills in final year pre- service B.Ed. micro-teaching? participation for teachers Programme at UWC? reflective learning How does a digital video platform What advice will you give to Deepen the professional contribute to the effectiveness of the the university on how they can knowledge of micro-teaching presentation? help pre-service teachers to prospective teachers grow professionally?
-(Relate to with good practice all research questions)
+Research Questions Leading Interviews Questions General Themes How does the final year B.Ed. preservice teacher in UWC apply microteaching skills with digital technology?
+How best do you think micro-teaching can be presented to you Perception of micro- teaching theory and practice What are the micro-teaching knowledge level of final year preservice B.Ed. teachers in general, and its relation to technology as a tool in micro-teaching presentation?
+Is there any way technology has helped to improve your teaching skills.
+Understanding the effective roles of technology in teaching and learning process.
+How does cell phone as digital technology develop micro-teaching skills in final year pre- service B.Ed. teachers Programme at UWC?
+Would you prefer using digital video platform to any device in micro-teaching?
+Social platforms as a form of technology of participation for reflective learning How does a digital video platform contribute to the effectiveness of the micro-teaching presentation?
+What advice will you give to the university on how they can help pre-service teachers to grow professionally?
+(Relate to all research questions).
+Deepen the professional knowledge of prospective teachers with good practice.